 This is an auditioned choir for soprano and alto voices.
 Intermediate to advanced music will be studied and performed.
 Students will study vocal technique, choral tone, sight-reading skills, music theory and movement to music.
 REQUIREMENTS: All concerts, festivals, and occasional performances outside of school.
-Students may have to purchase a choir polo shirt and black pants.
-Formal uniform is provided.
+Choir expenses may be required.

-5671/5672 VARSITY CHOIR I/II Gr 10-12 0.5/0.5 credit
+5671/5672 VARSITY CHOIR I/II

+Gr 10-12 0.5/0.5 credit Prerequisite/Recommendation: Audition or director approval.